Serving

 Advocacy is an essential part of the Oklahoma Child Care Association mission.
 By partnering with legislators, we can improve the care for children and families in Oklahoma by creating common-sense solutions.

-We supported three bills in 2023:
+We sponsored these bills in 2025:

 In addition to our advocacy efforts with the State Legislature, much of our advocacy work is done directly with OKDHS and our partners through our involvement with various industry committees and policy makers.
 We aim to encourage common-sense rule making that serves providers interests while protecting the children of Oklahoma.